One manner in which Men’s Rights Activists derail feminist arguments is alluding to instances in which women supposedly experience privilege.

 It’s true that mothers are more likely to receive custody of their children in a divorce.
 But the source of the bias is not in the courts – it’s in the marriage.

-(Note: Before I go any further, please note that this article refers to the unique manifestation of patriarchy in straight marriages.
-Same-sex marriage is a considerably younger institution, and the divorce rates are drastically lower.
+(Note: Before I go any further, please note that this article refers to the unique manifestation of patriarchy in straight marriages between a woman and a man.
+The term “straight” is referring to the relationship and not the sexual orientation of each individual person and is not intended to erase people who are bisexual, pansexual, asexual, and/or queer and are currently in a relationship with someone of a different gender.
+Also same-sex marriage is a considerably younger institution, and the divorce rates are drastically lower.
 In fact, states that allow same sex marriage have lower divorce rates overall.
 Same-sex marriage may even improve the institution of marriage, but I digress.)

 Straight Marriage Struggles